UriaKesarii/bus-times-ha/README.md

 ***Integration of Real-time Israel Bus Data Retrieval with Home Assistant Assist***

-In this README it will be described how with a few steps, we can ask Assist in Home Assistant to get information on how long it will take for bus lines at a specific station to arrive.
+This README describes how to use Home Assistant's Assist feature to get information on bus arrival times at specific stations with a few simple steps.

-Attached are a few images for example.
+Attached are some example images.

 <kbd><img src="https://github.com/UriaKesarii/bus-times-ha/blob/main/images/markup_1000069993.jpg" width="300"></kbd>       <kbd><img src="https://github.com/UriaKesarii/bus-times-ha/blob/main/images/markup_1000069984.jpg" width="300"></kbd>

-As you can see from the images above, you can get information about bus lines by:
+As shown in the images above, you can obtain bus line information by:

 1. `A reserved keyword`: "לעבודה" or "לבית".
 2. `Providing the station number and the lines`: *'תחנה=XXX קווים=nn,nn'* or *'ת=XXX ק=nn,nn'* or *'תחנה XXX קווים nn,nn'* or *'ת XXX ק nn,nn'*
 3. `Providing only the station number`: If you only provide the station number, you will receive information about all the lines at the station you provided.